 June 6 @ 4:00 pm - 6:00 pmFree – $25

-website maker Join us for an afternoon of exceptional poetry and music, featuring a quarter of award-winning poets.
-After the readings, we will have a Q&A. You may submit questions before the event to [email protected], or ask them at the time of the Q&A. This reading is free and capped at 500.
-Donations (towards the poets’ honoraria) are encouraged and appreciated.
+Join us for an afternoon of exceptional poetry and music, featuring a quartet of award-winning poets.
+After the readings, we will have a Q&A. You may submit questions before the event to [email protected], or ask them at the time of the Q&A. This reading is free and open to the public.

 This reading will take place via Zoom.
 The Zoom link will be emailed after registration and again the day of the event.
 (Please check spam / promotions folder for this email and email [email protected] with any questions.)